mellora/Kubernetes/README.md

 # Kubernetes

-This is a repository backup of my homelab services.
+This is a repository backup of my homelab services run in cluster.